Photo by Toa Heftiba on Unsplash

 Proteins – brain building blocks!

 Mood chemicals like serotonin and dopamine are made from amino acids, the little building blocks that make up proteins.
-A low protein diet means there may not be enough amino acids to support the production of mood chemicals in the brain.
+If you’re not eating enough protein you might not have enough amino acids to support the production of mood chemicals in the brain.

 Small Steps to Big Changes